Kremilly/GHPinnedAPI/examples/lua.md

 ### Install the libraries

-To install the libraries, execute this
+To install the libraries, execute this:

 ```shell
 luarocks install luasocket
 luarocks install dkjson
 ```

+Install [LuaRocks](https://luarocks.org) for use the modules with Lua, click [here](https://github.com/luarocks/luarocks/wiki/Download) to download the Lua package manager.